Contributing

 Auth keys for connectivity tests

-Tests/TailscreenTests/TailscaleConnectivityTests.swift spins up two ephemeral tsnet nodes in-process and tests the full transport.
-It needs an auth key.
+The connectivity tests spin up two ephemeral tsnet nodes in-process and test the full transport.
+They need an auth key.

 Local headscale (preferred for CI and dev)